shiftkey/Reactive.EventAggregator/README.md

  - It should be on NuGet
  - Using it as a demonstration of Portable Class Libaries and targetting different platforms from the one codebase.

+### Portable Class Libraries And Upstream Dependencies

+I use this project as an excuse to investigate how to use PCL with NuGet, but hit some issues which made the experience less-than-appealing.

+So `Rx-Linq` is a dependency for this package.
+If you look inside the package for Rx-Linq you see it supports these profiles:

+ - Net40
+ - Net45
+ - Portable-Net45-WinRT45
+ - SL4-WindowsPhone71
+ - SL5
+ - WinRT45

+And while NuGet supports installing packages into PCL profiles, it is limited to these profiles:

+ - portable-windows8+net45 - a small profile encompassing  the modern APIs
+ - portable-sl4+wp71+windows8 - the biggest range of profiles, and thus the smallest set of available APIs

+As Rx-Linq only has a library for the first profile, we need to adhere to that profile too.

+So this becomes my profile structure:

+ - Portable-Net45-WinRT45
+ - Net40
+ - SL4-WindowsPhone71
+ - SL5

+Which generates these profiles:

+ - Net40
+ - Net45 (reusing portable profile)
+ - Portable-Net45-WinRT45
+ - SL4-WindowsPhone71
+ - SL5
+ - WinRT45 (reusing portable profile)

+And that's it!

 ### Usage

 To install it, just run this from the Package Manager Console: